Wrinkly Face Provincial Park

 Wrinkly Face Provincial Park is a provincial park 16 kilometres north of Winfield in British Columbia, Canada.

 History

-The park was established May 20, 2004.
+The park was established on May 20, 2004.

 Geography

 The park is 43 hectares in size.
 It encompasses a southern-facing cliff along with a series of dry meadows above the cliff and wetter meadows below.
 The cliff edge provides views of Okanagan Lake and the land toward Kelowna.
 The High Rim Trail passes through the park along the upper edge of the cliff.